umerrauf6/A-Scheduling-Algorithms-Simulator/docs/source/schedule-visualization-frontend.md

 ## Features

-- **Upload JSON File**: Also, one can upload a JSON file to visualize a pre-defined Application model.
+- **Upload JSON File**: Upload a JSON file with application and platform model as defined in [schema](https://eslab2docs.pages.dev/README#api-input-schema-for-schedule-jobs) to visualize the model.

-- **Add Nodes and Edges**: Users can create a graph of the Application model by adding nodes and edges interactively through the interface.
+- **Add Nodes and Edges**: Modify the existing application and platform model by adding tasks, dependencies, nodes, and links.

-- **Graph Visualization**: The application provides a clear visualization of the Application model, making it easy to understand task dependencies.
+- **Graph Visualization**: Clear visualization of the application and platform models, making it easy to understand task dependencies and node links.

-- **Scheduling Algorithms**: The application can schedule the graph using five different algorithms, offering flexibility and multiple approaches.
+- **Scheduling Algorithms**: Schedule the graph using five different algorithms, with changes in input model reflected automatically.

-- **Schedule Visualization**: Users can visualize the resulting schedules in a bar graph format, providing a clear overview of the task timeline.
+- **Schedule Visualization**: Visualize the resulting schedules in a bar graph format, providing a clear overview of the task timeline.

 - **Cross-Platform Compatibility**: The application works seamlessly across different devices and browsers.